 George undertook his psychological training at McGill University in Montreal, Canada and spent over five years working in a private psychology practice in Montreal with two of his former McGill psychology professors.
 Their areas of interest were wide, although they had a particular interest in assisting clients overcome trauma and trauma-related symptoms following abuse.

-George is currently conducting research in the area of workplace bullying in conjunction with his doctoral studies in counselling psychology at Glasgow Caledonian University.
+George has also conducted research in the area of workplace bullying in conjunction with his doctoral studies in counselling psychology at Glasgow Caledonian University.

-George's psychological training and qualifications include: a Counselling Psychology (MA), a Doctoral degree in Counselling Psychology (DPsych; ongoing), EMDR clinical training, family mediation training, and psychological harassment in the workplace training.
+George's psychological training and qualifications include: a Counselling Psychology (MA), a Doctoral degree in Counselling Psychology (DPsych), EMDR clinical training, family mediation training, and psychological harassment in the workplace training.
 In addition he also has a Bachelor of Laws (LL.B) and a Postgraduate Diploma in Legal Practice (D.L.P).

 George is an Associate Fellow of the British Psychological Society.

 In addition, George is a member of the Law Society of Scotland and licensed by the Order of Psychologists of Quebec.